garjakuntlarohit/Books-Exchange-Portal/README.md

 The user can also put in a request online to borrow or lend a book.
 This system is mainly intended to help the  students exchange their course books within a particular institution.
 In this paper, we provide the functional features and details of implementation of our developed system.
+#Azure Technologies used are:
+Azure App Service
+Azure SQL
+Databases